eclipse/mraa/src/python/docs/example.rst

 **Note:** If the python script is ended the destructors will run meaning that the ISR will not run.
 The sleep call is there for that function.

+**Note:** The python isr module treats only objects.
+This means that int counters will not work inside your isr.
+Please use the different edge modes.

 I2c
 ===